Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 • The moving average convergence/divergence (MACD, or MAC-D) line is calculated by subtracting the 26-period exponential moving average from the 12-period EMA.
 The signal line is a nine-period moving average derived from the MACD.

 • MACD is often used with a setting of 26-12-9 days is the norm.
-However, this is difficult to mimic as it was based on a 6-day trading week whereas nowadays it consists of 5 days.
+However, this is difficult to mimic as it was based on a 6-day trading week, whereas nowadays, it consists of 5 days.
 Alternatively, a setting of 22-10-7 days can be used.

 • A technical signal is provided when the MACD line crosses above the signal line (buy) or falls below it (sell).